 Frenchies love to play and thrive on human contact.
 They also make great watchdogs, because they rarely bark without reason.

-Nicknamed the “Velcro dog,” the Havanese will choose being inside with their owner over staying outdoors any day.
+Nicknamed the “Velcro dog,” the Havanese will choose being inside with their family over staying outdoors any day.
 However, don’t mistake their clingy personality with a lack of energy.
-These bouncy pups love to play, as long as their owners are near.
+These bouncy pups love to play, as long as their humans are near.

 Averaging under a foot tall, this breed makes a great apartment pet for someone with plenty of energy.